 The Telegraph (Sep 2011)

 Pain is nature’s way of telling us to pay attention.
-Either to avoid playing with fire, putting strain on a healing part of the body, or to take whatever corrective action may be required.
-In that sense it can be an incredibly useful function.
+Either to avoid playing with fire, by putting a strain on a healing part of the body or to take whatever corrective action may be required.
+In that sense, it can be an incredibly useful function.
 Where it becomes difficult is when there is a chronic situation, and we don’t appear to know what to do about it.
 However, even these can be a force for progressive change if we know where to look for the answers.

 One of the reasons why we often get chronic pain in the back or the neck is the sheer density of spinal nerve fibres receiving messages that all is not well in the system.
 In these cases, often it is the slow fibre nerve cells which have been activated, resulting in a dull, throbbing pain.
 The alternative is that we have a trapped nerve or sharp pain sense, in which case it is the fast fibre nerve which has been activated sending a short, sharp pain signal to the brain.

 Pain isn’t just a physical reflex though.
 Our sense of pain is modulated by a number of other factors.
 The interpretation of pain is hugely subjective and depends a lot on circumstances.
 Were you the only one to be affected, or was everybody?
 Were you responsible, or was it a force beyond your control?
 Do you have any historical cases of this type of pain and if so is there negative baggage attached to it resulting in a hypersensitive, hyperalgesic reaction?
 Do you have trees outside of your window or a brick wall?
 Are you able to self-medicate whenever you need or do you need a nurse’s acquiescence and assistance?
 And if you are male, are you currently engaged in a stimulating competitive endeavour?
 All of these factors have been shown to play a part in how much we feel pain.